jawalma/jawalma.github.io/index.md

 ```
 A touch based interactive game developed within a
 multidisciplinary team under an agile development model.
+We had worked for a local museum, Minnetrista
+to create a touch based game to teach users the history
+of canning via the exhibit the game releases with.

 This project was developed in Unreal Engine 4
 ```